 Daily Fantasy NASCAR Race Preview & Picks for DraftKings - Can-Am 500

-Playing other DFS sports?
-Now’s your chance to get DFSR PRO, which will give you access to our MLB optimizer and Player Lab!
+Now’s your chance to get DFSR PRO, which will give you access to our MLB optimizer and our new player lab!
 Get started for free by clicking the button below.

-Want to learn some about MLB?
-Be sure to read our free MLB Ebook on building lineups, general strategy and more.
+First time with MLB?
+Be sure to read our free MLB Ebooks on building lineups, general strategy and more.
 We've got you completely covered.